 A.R.S. § 42-5062(A)(1)(a and b): (Deduction Code 715) Transporting for hire persons, freight or property by motor carriers or light motor vehicles subject to a fee under title 28 is not subject to transaction privilege tax.
-In FY 2020, businesses deducted an estimated \$47.7 million for this deduction.
-At a 5% rate, these transactions would have generated \$2.4 million.
+In FY 2021, businesses deducted an estimated \$65.9 million for this deduction.
+At a 5% rate, these transactions would have generated \$3.3 million.

 A.R.S. § 42-5062(A)(1)(c and d): (Deduction Code 772) Transporting for hire persons, freight or property by transportation network companies subject to a fee prescribed pursuant to section 28-9552.
 Transportation network company drivers on transactions involving transportation network services as defined in section 28-9551.
-No information is available about the value of this exemption.
+Data is not releasable on the value of this tax expenditure for FY 2021.

 A.R.S. § 42-5062(A)(1)(e and f): (Deduction Code 778) Transporting for hire persons, freight or property by vehicle for hire companies that are issued permits pursuant to section 28-9503 or vehicle for hire drivers operating under a company permit issued pursuant to section 28-9503 on transactions involving vehicle for hire services.
-Data is not releasable for FY 2020.
+Data is not releasable for FY 2021.

 A.R.S. § 42-5061(A)(2): (Deduction Code 615) Transporting for hire persons traveling in air commerce by aircraft is not subject to transaction privilege tax if taxation of the business is preempted by federal law.
-Data is not releasable for FY 2020.
+Data is not releasable for FY 2021.